Oscars 2024 red carpet fashion and key moments from Academy Awards arrivals

 / CBS News

-Hollywood stars, including this year's Oscarnominees, are arriving in style for the 2024 Academy Awardsshow Sunday afternoon, hitting the red carpet for one of the year's biggest nights in high fashion.
+Hollywood stars, including this year's Oscarnominees, are arriving in style for the 2024 Academy Awardsshow Sunday, hitting the red carpet for one of the year's biggest nights in high fashion.
 Here are some highlights of the looks from the red carpet.

 Billie Eilish